 The first step was to identify holes in support content that led to customer miscommunication.
 They also analyzed how agents on the customer support team were searching for content and examined how any relevant, existing content was being missed.

 Closing content gaps and implementing Coveo’s AI search technology helped athenahealth improve case deflection rates.
 It also improved employee engagement rates.
-By empowering employees — new and old — to find content quickly, each customer service agent could focus on the customer and provide a better overall experience.
+By empowering employees — new and old — to find content quickly, each customer service agent could focus on the customer and provide a better overall customer experience.

 Knowledge-centered support requires knowledge sharing among employees to be effective.
 Here are some knowledge management best practices for customer service that can help you get started: